vikasprsd7/Paytm-FinTech-Analytics-AI-Platform/ai_advisory_blockchain/README.md

 `blockchain_risk_note.md` is a written analysis covering three areas.

-First, it explains what a potential **Paytm Crypto Insights** feature would need to consider before showing stablecoins and DeFi/DAO tokens to retail users.
+**First**, it explains what a potential **Paytm Crypto Insights** feature would need to consider before showing stablecoins and DeFi/DAO tokens to retail users.
 This includes clearly distinguishing stablecoin types and highlighting governance and token-unlock risks.

-Second, it gives a specific recommendation for crypto allocation in Paytm Money.
+**Second**, it gives a specific recommendation for crypto allocation in Paytm Money.
 My conclusion is **zero allocation within the core advisory product**, based on factors such as the lack of traditional cash flows, unstable correlation with traditional assets, fat-tailed returns, and limitations of applying CAPM-style portfolio assumptions to crypto.

-Third, it applies the **T.A.N.G. fraud framework — Temptation, Authority, Need, and Greed —** to two social-engineering risks relevant to a UPI, wallet, lending, and wealth platform.
+**Third**, it applies the **T.A.N.G. fraud framework — Temptation, Authority, Need, and Greed —** to two social-engineering risks relevant to a UPI, wallet, lending, and wealth platform.
 It also proposes a real-time bank-side control for each case.

 # Notes and Possible Improvements